 Finally, remember that sawdust mulch tends to leech nitrogen from the soil and should- therefore- be paired with a regular fertilizer application schedule.

 3. Peat moss mulch

-While peat moss is more commonly used to enrich poor-quality soil, it’s also effective as a mulching material.
+While peat moss mulch is more commonly used to enrich poor-quality soil, it’s also effective as a mulching material.
 What’s more, being an organic mulching material, it further enriches the soil with nutrients once it decomposes.

 However, for peat moss to effectively facilitate grass seed germination, you have to apply it correctly.
 This includes ensuring that it’s sufficiently hand-loosened before applying it over your newly-seeded lawn.

 Applying peat moss as it is in its thick, fibrous state will leave your growing grass seed starved of moisture, as the ‘blocky’ peat moss covering will soak up most of the water that you apply on the new turf.
-On the other hand- loosened peat moss easily allows for moisture to seep through its airy structure into the soil beneath.
+On the other hand- loosened peat moss easily allows moisture to seep through its airy structure into the soil beneath.

 Applying a quarter-inch layer of compost over your newly-seeded grass lawn will help keep the lawn moist while simultaneously feeding the soil with the nutrients necessary for grass seed germination.

 However, it’s advisable only to use well-aged compost, as introducing non-decomposed organic matter into the lawn may attract birds that feed on the newly-planted grass seeds.